St Francis College, Crestmead

+St Francis College (SFCC) is a private, co-educational, Catholic, combined, school, located in Crestmead in City of Logan, Queensland, Australia.
+It is administered by the Queensland Catholic Education Commission, with an enrolment of 873 students and a teaching staff of 76, as of 2023.
+The school serves students from Prep to Year 12.
+The College Patron is St Francis of Assisi.

+History

+The school opened on 28 February 1988.
+It had a name change from 'St Francis' College (Marsden)' to 'St Francis College (Crestmead)' on 12 September 2019.

 Sport

 The school currently participates in inter-school sporting competitions in futsal, rugby league, and netball.

 Family Groups

 St Francis College has four Family Groups: Jagun, Kurrawa, Wimulli and Yaraay.

 The Family Group names were borrowed, with permission, from the languages of the traditional owners of the land covering South East Queensland, the Yugambeh and Yuggera people.